RangerMauve/js-ipfs-fetch/README.md

 If the key doesn't exist, it will ge generated.

 Please open a GitHub issue if you have ideas for how to do key import and export.

+### `await fetch('ipns://KEY_NAME/example.txt', {method: 'POST', body: 'Hello World!'})`

+You can update some data in an IPNS directory using the `POST` method and a file path.

+The `body` should be the contents of your file.

+If this IPNS key has already had some data published under it, the CID for the directory will be fetched, and your file will be added on top.

+This enables you to have mutable folders of data on top of IPFS+IPNS without having to juggle CIDs and merge data in your application.

+### `await fetch('ipns://KEY_NAME/example', {method: 'POST', body: new FormData()})`

+You can upload several files to IPNS using the `POST` with a FormData body.

+Similar to `ipfs` you can append serveral files and update an existing IPFS folder with your new data.